mdubied/MT_GP_RAMPC/README.md

 -  examples/quadrotor/quadrotor_model_acados

 Most of the utility functions (dynamics, integrators, residual models, etc) are stored in the folder "ra_gpmpc_utils".
 The utility functions used for GPyTorch (training, plotting, etc), are in the folder "gpytorch_utils".
+Note: The computations were performed on a Windows Subsystem for Linux (WSL).